durgakundu888/VantageScoreProject/README.md

 Navigate to the project directory and install the required dependencies using the following command:

-pip install fastapi uvicorn pydantic
+pip install fastapi uvicorn pydantic pip install 'pydantic[email]' pip install python-decouple
+pip install PyJWT

 Running the API:

+ENV file: Create a .env file where you should initialize your secret key and algorithm variable.
+Generate your secret key in your terminal with the following commands:

+import secrets
+secrets.token_hex(16)

+Then, set the result value to the secret key in your .env file.
+Set the algorithm key to value HS256.
+For example:

+secret = f12c12c676726cbb8ad1d784a2bd3bd1
+algorithm = HS256

 Development Server: You can run the API using the development server provided by FastAPI with the following command: